-For this, you need a strong foundation to discover your real higher purpose in life and not simply invent some pleasurable pursuit for yourself.
-You must have this real foundation, or it will not be revealed to you.
+For this, you need a strong foundation.
+To discover your real higher purpose in life and not simply invent some pleasurable pursuit for yourself, you must have this foundation, or it will not be revealed to you.
 You will not be a worthy recipient.
 You will not be a reliable vehicle for its expression in the world.

 This, of course, requires a re-evaluation of your life, your goals, your expectations and your ambitions.
 This deep evaluation is essential, and God’s New Message teaches you how it can be done to the greatest benefit.

 For you need Knowledge to guide you, but you need wisdom, and this wisdom comes from your own learning, your own observations of life and your own achievements, and the achievements of others.
 Without this wisdom, you cannot carry Knowledge in the world, you cannot express what Knowledge is giving you to express, you cannot bear its strength or its wisdom and its insight.
 And you will not be able to adopt the great responsibilities that having such a power will require.